 Nebraska Methodist College is located in Omaha, Nebraska.
 Their college educates healthcare professionals, from nurses to respiratory therapists to occupational therapists.
 Their nursing program is extensive, offering everything from BSN programs to DNP programs.
 They offer a traditional BSN program, an accelerated BSN program, an RN to BSN program and an LPN to BSN program.

-Nebraska Methodist College of Nursing & Allied Health nursing school is a private not-for-profit institution located in Omaha, Nebraska.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at Nebraska Methodist College of Nursing & Allied Health is a private not-for-profit institution located in Omaha, Nebraska.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at Nebraska Methodist College of Nursing & Allied Health include Family Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Bachelor, BSN to DNP, Master and MSN to DNP level degrees.
+Degree types you can earn at Nebraska Methodist College of Nursing & Allied Health include Family Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus, hybrid and online formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, BSN to DNP, Master Degree and MSN to DNP level degrees.

-For nursing students in Nebraska, the average NCLEX passing rate for ADN programs is 84.62% and for BSN programs is 86.82%.
+For nursing students in Nebraska, the state average NCLEX-RN passing rate for ADN programs is 83.15% and for BSN programs is 86.82%.
 The average national NCLEX-RN passing rate for ADN programs is N/A% and for BSN programs is N/A%.

-Nursing Program Stats at a Glance for Nebraska Methodist College of Nursing & Allied Health is
+Nursing Program Stats at a Glance for Nebraska Methodist College of Nursing & Allied Health

 Compare Nebraska Nursing School Rankings